MMazzini1/Serverless-GIF-generation-on-AWS/README.md

 [https://gifs.martinmazzini.com/](https://gifs.martinmazzini.com/)

 This app serves as an example of a serverless architecture integrating different AWS services (API Gateway, Lambda, S3, SNS, CloudFront, Route53).
 The app falls completely under the AWS free tier (excluding Route 53 hosted zones, which cost 0.50 USD per month).
 As a disclaimer, the app is just an excuse to try different AWS services together and could be made a lot simpler if wanted to.
-Nonetheless, and depending on the non-functional requirements of a real application, this architecture could make sense.
+Nonetheless, and depending on the functional and non-functional requirements of a real application, this architecture could make sense.

 ## Architecture